Texas Systems Seminar

 Where

-The talks will talk place at the Gates Dell Complex, the home of the UT Computer Science department (Room 6.302, 6th floor).
+The talks will talk place at the Gates Dell Complex, the home of the UT Computer Science department.
+Please check the talk details to find the room for the talk.

 When

-The talks will be held on a monthly basis, typically the first week of each month.
+The talks will be held on a monthly basis, usually on a Friday.
 Check this space to know when the talks are finalized!

 Parking